 According to Kiser and others who endured it, the strap had a stainless steel band woven into it and the blows were administered with full, round-house vigor.
 When it was over Kiser was covered in blood, his clothing was in tatters and the cotton material of his underwear was embedded so deeply into his wounds it had to be removed with a pair of tweezers.

 And what had he done to deserve such a punishment?

 Someone had reported that he had said the word “shit” when he’d slipped on the diving board at the pool.

-Still, there are those in Marianna today outraged that anyone would bring up such things.
+Still, there are those in Marianna today outraged that anyone would dare to bring up such things.
 They want them left in the past and forgotten lest they sully the good name of the community.
 The only problem is that the people to whom they happened are still alive – or at least some of them are – and they are owed a measure of justice.
 Or are they?

 One can be forgiven for concluding that at least some of the citizens of Marianna are pretty hard-hearted.
 Unfortunately, a little digging into Marianna’s past only serves to reinforce that impression because, as it turns out, this isn’t the first time Marianna has shown an ugly face to the world, not by a long shot.

 In the autumn of 1934 a young woman named Lola Cannidy was found slain outside the town of Greenwood, a few miles north of Marianna.
 She had been raped and bludgeoned to death with a hammer.
 An African-American farmhand named Claude Neal was arrested and taken into custody.
 The weight of evidence was against him, but before a jury could bring charges against him, a mob formed.